ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Mr. Darcy!" repeated Elizabeth, in utter amazement.

-"Oh, yes!--he was to come there with Wickham, you know.
+"Oh, yes! -- he was to come there with Wickham, you know.
 But gracious me!
 I quite forgot!
 I ought not to have said a word about it.
 I promised them so faithfully!
 What will Wickham say?
 It was to be such a secret!"